cis198-2016s/slides/00/content.md

 ```

 ---
-## Installation
+## HW00: Installation

-- A few choices...
-    - `rustup.sh`: a provided installation script which you can `curl | sh`
-    - Official stable binaries
+- Due 1/25.
-    - `multirust`: manages installations of multiple versions of Rust
+- Install `multirust`: manages installations of multiple versions of Rust.
     - Similar to `rvm`, `virtualenv`.
-- Choose the method you are most comfortable with.

-TODO: I'm not sure which are the most common/recommended installation options?
+    - Linux, OS X, Windows (MSYS2)
+- Install 1.5 now if you want (updating is easy).
+    - 1.6 comes out tomorrow!
+- Submitting with Classroom for GitHub is as easy as ~~pie~~ pushing to your private repo.

 ---
-## Homework
+## HW01: Finger Exercises

-TODO: brief note on homework
+- Due 1/27.
+- Get to know Rust with some easy exercises.
+- Sieve of Eratosthenes, Tower of Hanoi

 ---
 ## Next Time ##